History of Mustafabad Tankaria

 Some events related to History of Tankaria recorded in the “Reginald Heber’s Journal” (Published in 1828 CE).

 Reginald Heber (Also known as Bishop Heber) was the Bishop of Calcutta.
-He travelled from Calcutta to Delhi and from Delhi to Bombay in 1825 CE.
+He traveled from Calcutta to Delhi and from Delhi to Bombay in 1825 CE.
 He was one of the famous traveler and was treated as a VIP by the British officers in India.
 During his visit, most District Collectors and other Government officers met him and were taking care of him.
 At some stages of his journey, he has an escort of more than 50 horses.

 Reginald Heber has started his journey from Delhi in January 1825 CE, he reached his destination Bombay in April 1825 CE.